Select your geography

 Challenges of passive investing in high yield bonds

 The complexities of the high yield bond market and certain characteristics of the asset class present distinct challenges for passive investing.
-Unlike equities, in which a company typically issues only one share class that trades frequently, with a relatively narrow bid-offer spread on the public exchanges, high yield bonds are traded over-the-counter, less frequently, and with higher bid-offer spreads.
+Unlike equities, in which a company typically issues only one share class that trades frequently and with a relatively narrow bid-offer spread on the public exchanges, high yield bonds are traded over-the-counter, less frequently, and with higher bid-offer spreads.
 Moreover, the median issue in the high yield market is roughly $500 million (compared to $34 billion for the S&P 500),3 and companies will often issue multiple securities with varying coupons, maturities, and rankings within the issuer’s capital structure.

 As a result, the liquidity and trading dynamics in the high yield market make it difficult to arbitrage discrepancies between the price of passive vehicles and the market value of underlying bonds.
 Exchange-traded funds (ETFs) are the most popular choice for a passive investment vehicle due to their enhanced liquidity and tax efficiency.
 Exchange-traded funds trade daily like individual stocks.
 However, ETF investors do not directly participate in the creation and redemption of ETF shares.
 Instead, these processes occur first in the primary market between ETF providers and specialized financial institutions known as authorized participants, or APs.

-Authorized participants create new shares by purchasing a basket of the ETF's underlying securities and exchanging them for a block of new shares from the ETF sponsor.
-The opposite occurs when APs redeem shares by exchanging the shares with the ETF sponsor then selling the underlying securities.
+Authorized participants create new shares by purchasing a basket of the ETF’s underlying securities and exchanging them for a block of new shares from the ETF sponsor.
+The opposite occurs when APs redeem shares by exchanging the shares with the ETF sponsor and then selling the underlying securities.
 ETF shares trade on exchanges daily and will deviate from their net asset value (NAV) depending on supply/demand conditions.
-This creates an incentive for APs to engage in arbitrage by creating ETF shares when the ETF is trading at a premium and redeeming ETF shares when the ETF is trading at a discount.
+This creates an incentive for APs to engage in arbitrage by creating ETF shares when the ETF is trading at a premium and redeeming ETF shares when it is trading at a discount.

 The profitability of these arbitrage trades will hinge largely on the liquidity of the underlying holdings.
 US large-cap equity ETFs typically do not deviate too much from their NAV, as it would be relatively easy for APs to trade into or out of a basket of underlying securities and arbitrage the difference by creating or redeeming ETF shares.
 However, trading costs are higher for high yield bonds.
-According to Bank of America data, the effective bid-ask spread for the high yield market overall was averaging roughly 35 basis points at the end of 2023.4 As a result of lower liquidity and higher bid-offer costs, high yield ETFs tend to trade at premiums or discounts that are relatively high compared to other, more liquid asset classes.
-This adds an element of risk to investors purchasing or selling shares in an ETF, as they do not have certainty on the potential direction and magnitude of the premium or discount.
+According to Bank of America data, the effective bid-ask spread for the high yield market overall was averaging roughly 31 basis points (bps) at the end of 2024.4 As a result of lower liquidity and higher bid-offer costs, high yield ETFs tend to trade at premiums or discounts that are relatively high compared to other, more liquid asset classes.
+This adds an element of risk to investors purchasing or selling shares in an ETF, as they do not have certainty about the potential direction and magnitude of the premium or discount.

 Minimal savings on management fees

 Investing in high yield requires a certain level of knowledge, experience, and staffing to successfully trade in the over-the-counter market.
 Moreover, AUM capacity is not unlimited in this asset class, as it virtually is for large cap equity ETFs.
-It would not be possible for a high yield bond ETF to grow to the size of the largest S&P 500 ETFs, which can exceed $400 billion, given that the entire high yield market totals about $1.3 trillion.
+It would not be possible for a high yield bond ETF to grow to the size of the largest S&P 500 ETFs, which can exceed $600 billion, given that the entire US high yield market totals about $1.3 trillion.
 For these reasons, it is not possible for high yield ETF sponsors to gain the same benefit of scale as for equity ETFs, and as a result, average expense ratios are higher.

 Fixed Income ETFs Do Not Gain the Benefits of Scale Enjoyed by Equities